cyber-kamil/depflow/README.md

-# depflow-check
+# depflow

 [![Go Report Card](https://goreportcard.com/badge/github.com/cyber-kamil/depflow)](https://goreportcard.com/report/github.com/cyber-kamil/depflow)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**depflow-check** is an open-source CLI tool that helps you and your team keep dependencies up-to-date and safe across multiple languages.
+**depflow** is an open-source CLI tool that helps you and your team keep dependencies up-to-date and safe across multiple languages.
 It scans your project for lock files, checks for newer versions, and generates a beautiful Markdown report with changelogs and breaking change highlights—perfect for local use and CI/CD pipelines.

 ---